Computer Science, MS

 Offered in: Chicago | Schaumburg

-Roosevelt's Department of Computer Science and Information Technology offers a Master of Science in computer science.
-This program is designed for individuals who want to upgrade the knowledge they already have in this field of computer science or those who desire a career change.
+Roosevelt's Department of Computer Science and Information Technology offers a 30 credit Master of Science in Computer Science.
+This program is designed for individuals who want to upgrade their knowledge in the field of computer science or for those who desire a career change.

-To earn the MS in computer science, students must complete all prerequisites and at least 33 credit hours of course work, including two required courses, three seminars, and four 400-level CST electives.
+To earn the MS in computer science, students must complete at least 30 credit hours of course work, including five required courses, three 400-level CST electives, and two courses for thesis or project work as a capstone requirement.
 Courses must be chosen in consultation with an advisor.

 Any courses that were taken as part of the undergraduate program may not be repeated for graduate credit.
-Because of the rapidly changing nature of this field of study, computing courses taken more than six years ago cannot be counted towards degree requirements unless the student has been continuously registered during the timeframe in question (excluding summers).
+Because of the rapidly changing nature of this field of study, computing courses taken more than four years ago cannot be counted towards degree requirements unless the student has been continuously registered during the time-frame in question (excluding summers).

 |CST 280||INTRODUCTION TO ALGORITHMS||3|